-- the timing, design and conduct of, and results from, preclinical studies and clinical trials for our product candidates; - the potential for delays in our efforts to seek regulatory approval for our product candidates, and any costs associated with such delays; - the costs of establishing a commercial organization to sell, market and distribute our product candidates; - the rate of progress and costs of our efforts to prepare for the submission of a New Drug Application ("NDA") or Biologics License Application ("BLA") for any product candidates that we may in-license or acquire in the future, and the potential that we may need to conduct additional clinical trials to support applications for regulatory approval;

-- the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights associated with our product candidates, including any such costs we may be required to expend if our licensors are unwilling or unable to do so; - the cost and timing of securing sufficient supplies of our product candidates from our contract manufacturers for clinical trials and in preparation for commercialization; - the effect of competing technological and market developments; - the terms and timing of any collaborative, licensing, co-promotion or other arrangements that we may establish; - if one or more of our product candidates are approved, the potential that we may be required to file a lawsuit to defend our patent rights or regulatory exclusivities from challenges by companies seeking to market generic versions of one or more of our product candidates; and - the success of the commercialization of one or more of our product candidates, if approved.
+- the scope, timing, design and conduct of, and results from, preclinical studies and clinical trials for our product candidates; - the potential for delays in our efforts to seek regulatory approval for our product candidates, and any costs associated with such delays: - the costs of establishing a commercial organization to sell, market and distribute our product candidates; - the rate of progress and costs of our efforts to prepare for the submission of a New Drug Application ("NDA") or Biologics License Application ("BLA") for any product candidates that we may in-license or acquire in the future, and the potential that we may need to conduct additional clinical trials to support applications for regulatory approval; - the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights associated with our product candidates, including any such costs we may be required to expend if our licensors are unwilling or unable to do so; - the cost and timing of securing sufficient supplies of our product candidates from our contract manufacturers for clinical trials and in preparation for commercialization; - the effect of competing technological and market developments; - the terms and timing of any collaborative, licensing, co-promotion or other arrangements that we may establish; - if one or more of our product candidates are approved, the potential that we may be required to file a lawsuit to defend our patent rights or regulatory exclusivities from challenges by companies seeking to market generic versions of one or more of our product candidates: - the success of the commercialization of one or more of our product candidates, if approved; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - macroeconomic factors such as inflationary pressures, rising interest rates, liquidity constraints, failures and instability in U.S. and international financial banking systems, supply disruptions due to political unrest, conflict and war or other factors, and pandemics.